syncfusion-content/javascript-docs/js/api/global.md

 ### HeaderTextAlign
 {:#enum:headertextalign}

-The text alignment of a particular column header cell value
+Specifies the horizontal alignment of the text displayed in the columnheader.

 #### Properties

-The text alignment of a particular column header cell value
+Specifies the horizontal alignment of the text displayed in the columnheader.

 <table class="props">
 <thead>